-- To make changes to this area, you must first unlock it by clicking the Lock symbol.
+- To change this area, you must first unlock it by clicking the Lock symbol.

 - Make sure the checkbox for the Steam app is selected.

-- If the box is already checked, you need to uncheck it, wait a few seconds, and then check it again.
+- If the box is already checked, you must uncheck it, wait a few seconds, and then recheck it.

 Solution 6: Delete the preferences